 Mounting hardware, especially for smaller helms that don't have the space for built-in units, is another essential component to consider.
 I realized that swivel mounts are the best choice as they can be easily adjusted for different viewing angles.

 While every manufacturer today has its own unique mounting system, RAM Mounts have a solid reputation for its series of styles.

-Designed with a patented rubber ball and socket system (with adjustment points at both ends of the arm), many mounting options including drill-down, suction cup, track base and clamp systems to provide the security you need for your unit.
+Designed with a patented rubber ball and socket system (with adjustment points at both ends of the arm), it has many mounting options - including drill-down, suction cup, track base and clamp systems - to provide the security you need for your unit.

 When shopping the boat shows, your local retail outlet or marine store in your region, the choices can be vast.
 So, it's always best to determine what type of new functions and features you require.